SeoHyeonBeom/SeoHyeonBeom.github.io/_posts/2021-11-24-my-first-map.md

-## During working this project..

-I had fun developing apps, but in fact, I was not interested in web development and was not interested.
-However, after the coronavirus broke out, map services began to emerge rapidly, and I started to know how this service was implemented.
-Through the map service, I naturally learned what web development is.
-It wasn't easy to watch, study, and practice lectures alone, but I'm proud to see the results.

-Although it is a simple map service, it is my first web, and it is a fascinating and fun experience to be able to do all the functions of the webs than I thought.

 # Future Work

 The Covid-19 Map service has the function of updating corona confirmed patients in real time, and it takes too much time and money to reproduce there.
 I first knew that I had to manually update the number of confirmed cases every time, and that the more users I had, the more funds I needed to maintain web services.
 In the future, I will create a wonderful web page on time to receive investment from many companies and create a web page that can have a beneficial impact on people.

 # My Work Code